ELHabibA/Bank-System-Console/README.md

 ## Usage

-1. **Run the Main Program:**
-    - This is a console application, and the user can run the main executable to access the Bank System.

-2. **Credentials:**
-    - For all access, use the following credentials:
+To use the program, follow these steps:

+1. Run the main application (since it's a console app).
+2. Use the following credentials for access:
    - Username: User2
    - Password: 1234

-    - For limited access, use the following credentials:
+   **Note:** For limited access, use the following credentials:
    - Username: User1
    - Password: 1234

-3. **Screens and Menus:**
-    - After successful login, navigate through the different screens and menus using the on-screen instructions.
+3. After successful login, navigate through the different screens and menus using the on-screen instructions.

 ## Screens